mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > stored encrypted at rest and during the execution.
 Applications should also
 > consider anonymous systems for server fanout (for example {{Loopix}}).

-Often, expectation from users is that the infrastructure will not retain the ability to constantly map the user identity to signature public keys of the MLS protocol.
 Some infrastructures will keep a mapping between signature public keys of clients and user identities.
 This can benefit an adversary that has compromised the AS (or required access according to regulation) the ability of monitoring unencrypted traffic and correlating the messages exchanged within the same group.

 > **RECOMMENDATION:**
 > Always use encrypted group operation messages to reduce issues related to